Spice Colombo: A Complete Guide to Origins, Ingredients, Uses & Recipes

 Is Colombo the same as curry powder?

-Can I substitute Colombo in place of curry powder?
+Can I substitute Colombo for curry powder in recipes?

-You sure can, but keep in mind the flavor will be different — Colombo will offer a sweeter, subtler warmth compared to curry’s boldness.
-Use sparingly if substituting in non-Caribbean recipes.
+You sure can, but keep in mind the flavor will be different — Colombo will offer a sweeter, subtler warmth compared to curry's boldness.
+If substituting in non-Caribbean recipes, use about 25% less initially and adjust to taste, as Colombo has a more delicate profile.
+It works particularly well in dishes where you want flavor without overwhelming heat.

 Final Thoughts